wstaffordp/photonspin/README.md

 PhotonSpin32 provides enhanced parallelism, period and speed with similar statistical test results as an ideal alternative to 32-bit variants of SHISHUA.

 It has a period of at least 2⁵¹².

-Up to 2³² parallel instances each have a non-overlapping period of at least 2³² by seeding `a` with non-overlapping integers and seeding the remaining state with overlapping integers.
+Each state integer must be assigned a seed.
+Seeding `a` with non-overlapping integers and seeding the remaining state with overlapping integers behaves as a jump function with up to 2³² parallel instances that each have a non-overlapping period of at least 2³².
 The first result of 20 integers from each parallel instance should be skipped.

 ##### C

 `photonspin32` generates and assigns 20 pseudorandom `uint32_t` integers to `elements`, provided the implementation supports a 32-bit, unsigned integral type for `uint32_t`.
-Each `uint32_t` integer from each `struct photonspin32_s` instance must be assigned a seed.

 ##### C#

 `Next` from `PhotonSpin32` generates and assigns 20 pseudorandom `uint` integers to `elements`.
-Each `uint` integer from each `PhotonSpin32` instance must be assigned a seed.